-Using IoT technologies, the use of ambient sensors to detect activities in the homes of older or more vulnerable people has grown in recent years.
-In its basic form, the use case for this has been to record and visualise the raw data from actual sensor triggers and activations and to present aggregated views of this data spanning days, weeks or even months.
+Using internet of things (IoT) technologies, the use of ambient sensors to detect activities in the homes of older or more vulnerable people has grown in recent years.1 In its basic form, the use case for this has been to record and visualise the raw data from actual sensor triggers and activations and to present aggregated views of this data spanning days, weeks or even months.
 This allows a clinician, a caregiver or a family member to observe whether certain sensors have been triggered or not.
-In turn it also allows an observer to use their observation of sensor activations to deduce whether or not higher level activities to do with eating, cleaning or social interaction with others, have taken place.
-For example if IoT sensors on the kettle and on the doors to the cupboards where cups, tea and sugar are stored are all activated within a short time frame during the morning, then the observer could infer that a mid-morning tea or coffee was made.
+In turn, it also allows an observer to use their observation of sensor activations to deduce whether or not higher-level activities to do with eating, cleaning or social interaction with others, has taken place.
+For example, if IoT sensors on the kettle